Frequently Asked Questions

 Those completing the Higher Apprenticeship will automatically be enrolled onto the Degree Apprenticeship following completion.
 However, if you possess one of the following then you may be able to join the Degree Apprenticeship programme in Construction, Quantity Surveying or Technical directly:

 - A Cert HE in a Construction related subject

 - Access – at least 45 credits at level 3 and 15 credits at level 2 from a relevant Open College Network accredited course

-More experienced entrants without formal qualifications will be considered on merit, taking into account factors such as their work experience, previous qualifications or skills gained in the Armed Forces.
+More experienced entrants without formal qualifications will be considered on merit, accounting for factors such as work experience, previous qualifications or skills gained from the Armed Forces.

 What experience do I need?

 It is not essential that you have experience working in the construction industry.
 The most important thing you can bring to our business is your personality.
 You will need to be able to work in a diverse environment, bring skills and attributes from a whole host of backgrounds and also be passionate about customers and people.